 Area and perimeter of rhombus with diagonals

-Perimeter and area of a rhombus can also calculated using the length of two diagonals.
+Perimeter and area of a rhombus can also be calculated using the length of two diagonals.

 Perimeter of rhombus with diagonals =